Exotic flair above the sea

 Excludes

-Leaticia sits on the southwest coast of Syros just a 10-minute walk from the little marina, sandy beach and village of Finikas, which has a good selection of cafés, bars, tavernas and a couple of minimarkets.
-Also within easy walking distance - about 10 minutes - is the beach of Kokkina.
+Leaticia sits on the southwest coast of Syros just a 10-to-15-minute walk from the little marina and village of Finikas, which has a good selection of cafés, bars, tavernas and a couple of minimarkets.
+Also within walking distance - about 10 minutes - is the beach of Kokkina.
+Please note that the route back is quite steep so maybe not ideal for those with reduced mobility.

 Beautiful Cycladic Syros was once an important commercial hub, a stepping stone between Asia Minor and the western Mediterranean.
 Its capital, the busy port of Hermoupolis, was founded in the 1820s during the Greek War of Independence and named after Hermes, the Greek god of commerce.